PoyoPoak/DocChatPOC/README.md

 ```bash
    python ./setup.py
    ```

-## Known Bugs
-- **NLTK Download Delays:** The initial download of NLTK data can be slow.
-Consider running the downloader in a separate session if needed.
-- **Model Training Speed:** Training the word2vec model may take some time on slower machines.
-Lowering epochs may help, but could decrease accuracy.
-- **Data Processing Errors:** If input files are missing or malformed, errors may occur during vectorization.
-Verify that the data gathering step has successfully stored all required documents.
-- **query.py Script Packages:** Much of the python should be ran in the environment where the needed packages are available.
-The bot currently calls query outside of the env so the user must have all the packages installed locally for it to work.

 ## Remaining POC Work
 For the purpose of skill demonstration, this POC is not of an optimal implementation.
 There is much that can be replaced, condensed, and streamlined.
 Whether that is as-is, or if it is ever to be a cloud hosted service and interactable via a web app.